alex-au-922/Weather-with-me/README.md

 3. Install `make`
 4. Install `docker` and `docker-compose`
 5. Run `make npm-install` to install the packages for this project
+6. Download the `.env` file from reliable source

 # Am I getting right?